-The proposed site is located along Gordonia Road, adjacent to the existing residential area in Gamakor, Keimoes.
-The proposed site is located 30 km to the south-west of Upington, as the crow flies, and 13 km east of Keimoes, on the southern bank of the Orange River, in the Northern Cape.
+The proposed site is located on a dirt road off the R359 and is located within the Blaauwskop Settlement.
+The proposed site is located approximately 13km east of Keimoes and approximately 30 km to the southwest of Upington, as the crow flies.
+The proposed site for development is located adjacent to the Orange-Fish River Tunnel (irrigation canal).
 Please refer to Appendix 1L for the site photographs, Appendix 1I for the site co-ordinates and see figures 3 to 8 below.